guildai/guild.ai/pages/docs/guides/create-object-detector.md

 not open TensorBoard in your browser.
 You must open the link that Guild shows in the remote command console in your browser manually.
-If Guild starts TensorBoard on a port that you cannot access---e.g. due to firewall restrictions---quit the `tensorboard` command by pressing `Ctrl-C` and run the command again, specifying a port that you can access using the `--port` option.
+If Guild starts TensorBoard on a port that you cannot access---e.g. due to firewall restrictions---terminate the `tensorboard` command by pressing `Ctrl-C` and run the command again, specifying a port that you can access using the `--port` option.
 For example, if you can access port `8080` on the remote server, start TensorBoard by running:

 ``` command
 guild tensorboard --port 8080